MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.Backup/v1.0.12/New-AzureRmBackupVault.md

 Storage           : GeoRedundant
 ```

-This command creates an azure_2 Backup vault named Vault03.
+This command creates an Azure Backup vault named Vault03.
 The vault is in the resource group named ResourceGroup01 in the West US region.
 The vault uses the default GeoRedundant storage type.